 Graduates from this degree programme would be very well equipped to enter a range of health-related professions and would also possess a range of very valuable skills that would make them most suitable for further post-graduate training in life-based scientific research.
-Possession of an Honours BSc Biomedical Science facilitates entry into NHS accredited hospital laboratories where individuals would normally undertake an IBMS 'portfolio' prior to registration as a Biomedical Scientist.

-The teaching strategy associated with the programme seeks to foster the following: •To develop critical, analytical problem-based learning skills and the transferable skills to prepare the student for graduate employment. •To enable the student to engage in lifelong learning, study and enquiry, and to appreciate the value of education to society. •To assist the student to develop the skills required for both autonomous practice and team-working. •To develop in the student a knowledge and understanding of the principles governing the biological & biomedical sciences. •To enable the student to extend knowledge and understanding to a critical assessment of current views and theories in the biological sciences. •To enable the student to acquire competence in a range of practical methods in biological/biomedical science.
-The above, particularly work-related skills, will be enhanced where a student opts to undertake a placement year.
-All of the modules that support the above utilize a blend of formal lectures and practical work.
+The teaching strategy associated with the programme seeks to foster the following:

+- To develop critical, analytical problem-based learning skills and the transferable skills to prepare the student for graduate employment. - To enable the student to engage in lifelong learning, study and enquiry, and to appreciate the value of education to society. - To assist the student to develop the skills required for both autonomous practice and team-working. - To develop in the student a knowledge and understanding of the principles governing the biological & biomedical sciences. - To enable the student to extend knowledge and understanding to a critical assessment of current views and theories in the biological sciences. - To enable the student to acquire competence in a range of practical methods in biological/biomedical science.

+The above, particularly work-related skills, will be enhanced where a student undertakes a placement.
+All of the modules that support the above utilise a blend of formal lectures and practical work.
 Practical work includes both laboratory work and field trips.
 In addition, students at all levels are supported by personal tutors.
-E-learning is specifically enabled through the use of the virtual learning environment, which is utilised by all modules in the programme to support the delivery of material.
+E-learning is specifically enabled through the use of the Virtual Learning Environment, which is utilised by all modules in the programme to support the delivery of material.